 - Consult an attorney.
 Unless there are extenuating circumstances, this probably isn’t a great option, but you never know.

-If you are trying to sell your home and have found you have stucco damage or some other issue, please reach out to us.
-Brilliant Day Homes
+If you are trying to sell your home and have found you have stucco damage or any other issue and don’t want to pay for repairs or wait around to sell, reach out to us.